Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Karri has a natural resistance to decaying.
-The wood is reported to no discernable odor.
+The wood is reported to have no discernable odor.
 Karri is very difficult to dry properly due to its tendency to check or warp when the process is rushed.
 This particular species has a propensity to move over time with changes in temperature and humidity, and as such should be used in areas with a stable climate.

 Janka Hardness: 2030

 As a flooring option, karri is a very hard and durable wood.
-It is forty percent harder than hard maple, and a little bit more than fifty-seven percent harder than red oak, is just over ninety-two percent as hard as santos mahogany's ranking of 2200, and is just over eighty-six percent as hard as Brazilian cherry.
+It is forty percent harder than hard maple, a little bit more than fifty-seven percent harder than red oak, just over ninety-two percent as hard as santos mahogany’s ranking of 2200, and is just over eighty-six percent as hard as Brazilian cherry.